babylonchain/finality-provider/docs/finality-provider-export.md

 ## Create a Finality Provider

-After the setup and start of `eots` and `fdp`, to interact with the `fpd` daemon, it is used the `fpcli`.
+After the setup and start of `eots` and `fdp`, to interact with the `fpd` daemon, you can use the `fpcli` utility.
 To create the finality provider, run `fpcli create-finality-provider`.

 > Obs.: This command does not send a transaction to babylon chain `babylond tx btcstaking create-finality-provider`.